5t111111/docker-pocketmine-mp/README.md

 Docker image for a PocketMine-MP server.
 Since it includes the latest stable version of PocketMine-MP that is not working with the latest Minecraft PE, you should update to the latest beta.
 Check "Update Beta" section.

+**For the moment, installing beta release instead of stable one by default.**

 Quick Start
 --------------------